coolsoftrf/bali-intellij-plugin/README.md

 - refactoring actions (lombok and delombok)
 - project configuration inspection (missing/out-of-date Lombok dependency, annotation processing disabled)

+This Lombok plugin evolution also supports additional annotations such as
+- @ById with verification against @ByIdRefField presence

 Many features of the plugin (including warnings) could be disabled through per-project settings.

 Installation